greggelong/bagels/README.md

 note!! that on the online emulator 591 will always win the first game (a function of how random numbers are picked)

 but second games are more random (or see if you can find them).

+After you win or lose the game it ends.
+Just type run to play again

+or type list and look at the code!